 Find out more about the Supervisor Workshops Series.

 There is now significant international literature on research training, supervision as well as, national and international networks of researchers in the field.

 The national body, The Council of Deans and Directors of Graduate Studies in Australia (DDOGS) produce policy and position papers, that also can be used to guide supervision practice.

 The University also subscribes to fIRST - for Improving Research Supervision and Training established in 2000 to provide resources for supervisors and research students across Australia and NZ.

-The Register of Supervisors allows students to search for a potential supervisor.
-Prospective RHD applicants are encouraged to consult with academics in their chosen field prior to submitting an application for admission.
+The Find a Supervisor tool allows students to search for a potential supervisor.
+Prospective RHD applicants are strongly encouraged to consult with academics in their chosen field prior to submitting an application for admission.